ArthurGarreau/GLOB/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE.md)

 **GLOB** is a Python-based toolkit for analyzing solar irradiance data from a 26-pyranometer array (Apogee SP-110) deployed in Svalbard.
-This project is part of my PhD research at The University Centre in Svalbard, funded by RCN through the Arctic Field Grant (Grant nr.
-940094, RiS ID 12666).
+This project is part of a PhD research at The University Centre in Svalbard, partly funded by RCN through the Arctic Field Grant (project nr.
+356439, RiS ID 12666) and the ZEESA project (project nr.
+336342).

+The data from GLOB have been made publicly and freely available for this study on the Arctic Data Centre platform: https://adc.met.no/

 ---